-- Place the motorcycle on a level surface and let the engine cool if necessary. - Remove cowlings A and B, and panel A. (See pages 6-5 and 6-6 for cowling and panel removal and installation procedures.) - Place a container under the engine to collect the used coolant. - 4.
-Remove the radiator cap and coolant reservoir cap.
+- Place the motorcycle on a level surface and let the engine cool if necessary. - Remove panel C, and cowlings A and B. (See page 6-6 for panel and cowling removal and installation procedures.) - 3.
+Place a container under the engine to collect the used coolant.

+- 1. Water pump drain bolt

+- 2. Clamp screw

+- 4. Remove the radiator cap.